 Part of the problem is that her suitors aren’t much to write home about, character-wise.
-Brandon has little to do here except hit monsters with an axe and moon over Alicia; he gets rather less characterization here than he did in the past two books.
+Brandon has little to do here except hit monsters with an axe and moon over Alicia; he gets rather less characterization this time around than he did in the past two books.
 She’s a jerk and never gets around to actually dumping him, so he discovers his new relationship status when she starts making out with Keane at the victory celebration.
 (Once she becomes queen, that’s going to be fantastic for future Ffolk/Northmen relations.)
 Keane gets a bit more screen time, but except for the bit at the end where he one-shots one of the villains, most of it is spent just following Alicia around and being too shy to admit his feelings.
 This rapidly gets old.
 It’s a shame, too, since I think he’s probably the most potentially interesting of the good guys here, excepting perhaps Robyn.

 Deirdre, the evil princess, finally falls entirely under the evil gods’ sway here.
 It didn’t do much for me, though; it was obvious from the beginning that she was going to be the bad daughter to Alicia’s good daughter archetype, and she doesn’t really get a character arc out of it.
 As I mentioned in my Night Masks review, you can’t have a compelling fall from grace without the possibility for them to have chosen differently or the potential for redemption.
 Here it’s not even really a choice she makes.
 The gods drive her inexorably mad until she submits, so it doesn’t feel like she has any agency in the matter, and once she falls she goes completely axe-crazy and becomes a less interesting character.